Q: What is a 529 plan?

 Q: What is the difference between a 529 plan and UTMA/UGMA?

-A: If saving for college is the goal, a 529 provides the tax-free growth and withdrawals assuming the funds are used for qualified education expenses.
+A: If saving for college is the goal, a 529 provides the tax-free growth and withdrawals as long as the funds are used for qualified education expenses.
 By comparison, there's no special tax benefit for spending money from a UTMA account on education.
 Regardless of how the UTMA beneficiary chooses to spend the funds within the account, they will be subject to income taxes.

-The only big difference is control.
-With a UTMA, the money is considered the child’s asset, but with the 529, the money is considered a parental asset.
+The only big difference is control of the account.
+With a UTMA, the money is considered the child’s asset, but with the 529, the money is considered an asset of the adult account owner.
 Upon the minor turning age 21, assets in an UTMA are irrevocably transferred from the donor to the minor.
 A 529 plan allows the parents (assuming they are designated as owners) to transfer accounts to other, related beneficiaries (such as siblings) if there are additional funds available that are no longer needed by the child for college.

 Another consideration is the investment options.
 529 plans are generally offered at the individual state level and each state’s plan limits the investment choices, typically to a few "model portfolios," such as aggressive growth, moderate growth, moderate, moderately conservative and conservative.
 Although these include both stock market and fixed income investments they are still limited to the number of pre-set choices.
 UTMAs, on the other hand, are completely open to investments of all different kinds, similar to a typical brokerage account or IRA.

 Q: What is the maximum I can contribute to a 529 in a single tax year without incurring a gift tax?